Tesla Model 3 vs BYD Seal: EV Comparison in Indonesia

 Which charges faster, the Tesla Model 3 or the BYD Seal?

-On DC fast charging the Tesla Model 3 is generally quicker because its DC peak power is higher and it can use the Supercharger network, while the BYD Seal has a more modest DC peak but holds a steady average power to 80%.
+- On DC fast charging the Tesla Model 3 is generally quicker because its DC peak power is higher, while the BYD Seal has a more modest peak but holds a steady average power to 80%.
+The Model 3 can also use Tesla Superchargers, though in Indonesia coverage is still limited, so that edge is not yet fully felt.
 On home AC charging the two are close.
-For the exact 20% to 80% charging times for each car in Indonesia, see the comparison tool and the per-car pages linked in this guide.
+Exact charging times for Indonesia are on this site's comparison tool.

 Which one has more range?